 Fun fact: the word “Rubicon” does not appear in this book.

-YA contemporary fantasy, inspired by Chinese folklore (even more specifically: inspired by Journey to the West) and with a Chinese-American main character, a Silicon Valley high school student.
-(But a Silicon Valley with fictionalized place names, oddly enough.
+YA contemporary fantasy, inspired by Chinese folklore and by the Chinese classical novel Journey to the West, and with a Chinese-American main character, a Silicon Valley high school student.
+(But a Silicon Valley with fictionalized place names, for some reason.
 The main character lives in Santa Firenze, the same town as the Great United amusement park; she mentions the wealthy suburbs Anderton and Edison Park; the good state school across the Bay is unnamed.)

 The murder method in this book doesn't work (L. E. Böttiger, “The murderer's vade mecum,” British Medical Journal 285(6357):1819, 1982), but there are other things to like about it.